smucclaw/ds2dal4/README.md

         another: Does Y play any other sports?
 ```

-If the user enters "Janet" as the person's name, the user will be asked "Does Janet play any sports?",
+If the user enters "Janet" as the person's name, the user will be asked "Does the person named Janet play any sports?",
-"What sport does Janet play?", and "Does Janet play any other sports?" as required.
+"What sport does the person named Janet play?", and "Does the person named Janet play any other sports?" as required.

 ## Terms
 ```